Documentation

 Mary is a proper name in the English fragment.

-"bean" is countable in the English fragment.
+Bill is a proper name in the English fragment.

 Fragment surface forms feed the Montague lexicon.
 The form field of each fragment entry matches a lexicon key.